twinnydotdev/twinny/README.md

 - phind-codellama for chat (https://ollama.ai/library/phind-codellama)

 For FIM - The model must support the llama or deepseek special tokens for prefix and suffix.
-For chat - All llama models should work, although model will probably work too, results may vary if the special tokens are different from Llama.
+For chat - All llama models should work, although any model will probably work too, results may vary if the special tokens are different from Llama.

 ## Development and contributions